Frequently Asked Questions

 Can I call to find out if my application is complete, whether I made the short list, or what faculty are reviewing my application?

 Email would be better, but feel free to contact us with any questions.
+Our selection process can take awhile as we ensure that applicants fit well with the respective participating faculty.

 Problems with online submission: